acend/go-basics-training-examples/http-server/README.md

 * Add HTTP basic authentication to the whole user API

 You can do this best if you wrap the API handlers in a appropriate middleware.
 For the authentication you can use a static username password pair like `admin` and `secret`.
 You can also try to make them configurable using flags or environment variables.

+* Implement a fallback machanism on the get user by id endpoint (`GET /user/<ID>`) if a user does not exist.
+In that case try to fetch the user from a third party source like Github, Gitlab.
+If the users does exist there save it into your internal store and return that user.